CAU-COE-VEICLab/Recurrent-Attention/SwinUNETR&nnFormer-MAM/INSTALL.md

 # Installation Tutorial

-We provide step-by-step installation instructions to create the corresponding environment for using 3D UX-Net and demonstrates the corresponding folder structure to input data samples.
+We provide step-by-step installation instructions to create the corresponding environment for using SwinUNETR-MAM and nnFormer-MAM and demonstrate the corresponding folder structure to input data samples.

 ## Conda Environment Setup
 Create your own conda environment
 ```
-conda create -n uxnet3d python=3.8
+conda create -n MAM python=3.8
-conda activate uxnet3d
+conda activate MAM
 ```

 Install [Pytorch](https://pytorch.org/) == 1.12.1, [torchvision](https://pytorch.org/vision/stable/index.html) == 0.13.1, cudatooltookit == 11.6.0 (depends on your NVIDIA driver and you can see your compatible CUDA version at the right hand corner in nvidia-smi)